 Read More: Movies That Make You Think About Life

 Martin Scorsese’s gangster masterpiece Goodfellas is the epitome of group self-destruction.
 Channeling not only his beautiful visual style but also creating some iconic characters, it is without a doubt that Goodfellas is iconic on many levels.
 What Scorsese has always been able to do seamlessly is make his films feel incredibly realistic.
 And Goodfellas is no different, and it makes this film all the more exciting considering that the characters become self-destructive.
 With a terrifying supporting performance from Joe Pesci and an incredible leading performance from Ray Liotta, it’s clear Scorsese gives his actors career-defining performances especially when it comes to them tearing down their characters.

 Read More: Best High Concept Movies of All Time

 7. American Beauty (1999)

-Sam Mendes’ directorial debut that surrounds the life of middle aged man Lester Burnham, played by Kevin Spacey, proves that suburban living isn’t all it’s cracked up to be.
-Lester decides that his day-to-day routine just isn’t worth continuing and decides to flip a whole 180.
-With a spectacular and well deserved Oscar winning performance from Kevin Spacey, it is clear the Spacey is one of the most talented actors to have ever lived.
+Sam Mendes’ directorial debut that surrounds the life of middle-aged man Lester Burnham, played by Kevin Spacey, proves that suburban living isn’t all it’s cracked up to be.
+Lester decides that his day-to-day routine just isn’t worth continuing and decides to do a whole 180 degree.
+With a spectacular and well-deserved Oscar-winning performance from Kevin Spacey, it is clear the Spacey is one of the most talented actors to have ever lived.
 American Beauty perfectly shows how quickly a man can spiral downward and make one of the most influential films to have ever been made but also a film that perfectly channels the self-destructive character genre.
-Lester goes down in cinema history, and Mendes’ has one of the best debuts among directors.
+Lester goes down in cinema history, and Mendes has one of the best debuts among directors.